 Liquidity risk is the risk that the Partnership, or the Underlying Funds, will encounter difficulty in meeting their obligations associated with financial liabilities.
 The Partnership is exposed to quarterly cash redemptions and may borrow on margin to make investments.
 The Partnership provides investors with the right to redeem units quarterly.
 Such redemptions are to be paid within 30 days following the redemption date.
-The Manager monitors the Partnership's liquidity position on an ongoing basis.
+It is the intention of the Trust to be held by unitholders on a medium or long-term basis.
+The Partnership has the option to pay redemptions through the issuance of promissory notes as detailed in the offering memorandum under Redemption Notes.
+The Manager monitors liquidity within the portfolio on an ongoing basis.
+As at June 30, 2020, 5.0% of the portfolio is held in cash and cash equivalents (December 31, 2019: 37.2%).

-The Partnership's investments in the Underlying Funds are not traded in an active market and may not be redeemable.
-As a result, the Partnership may not be able to quickly liquidate its investments in these instruments at amounts which approximate their fair values.
+The Partnership's has investments in the Underlying Funds that are not traded in an active market and may not be redeemable.
+As a result, the Partnership may not be able to quickly liquidate its investments in these instruments at amounts, which approximate their fair values.
 In order to maintain liquidity, the Partnership may invest in complementary, more liquid, income producing public securities, including real estate income trusts, royalty income trusts, preferred shares, dividend paying equity securities and debt securities including convertibles, corporate and sovereign debt.
-The Partnership has the ability to borrow for the purposes of making investments, providing cover for the writing of options, paying redemptions, working capital purposes and to maintain liquidity in accordance with its investment objective and investment strategies.
-All obligations of the Partnership including management fees payable, expenses payable, redemptions payable, payable for investments purchased, and distributions payable, as applicable, were due within 3 months from the financial reporting date.
-Issued redeemable units are payable on demand.